Skip to main content

 1. Go to AI Puffer > Chatbots and select the chatbot.

-3. Set Vector provider to OpenAI.
+5. Set Knowledge storage to OpenAI.

 Chatbot Vector OpenAI